maiadegraaf/webserv/WS_functions.md

 types (SOCK_STREAM, SOCK_SEQPACKET).
 It extracts the first connection request on the queue of pending connections for the listening socket, sockfd, creates a new connected socket, and returns a new file descriptor referring to that socket.
+Accept is similar function but then to create a fd from the client side.
 ```asm
 int accept(int sockfd, struct sockaddr *addr, socklen_t *addrlen);
 ```

 ### Send()
 The send() function is used to transmit a message to another socket.
 The send() call can only be used when the socket is in connected state.
+Send is in the end write operation to the socket fd
 ```asm
 ssize_t send(int sockfd, const void *buf, size_t len, int flags);
 ```

 ### Recv()
 Calls from the function recv() are used to receive messages from a socket.
+Recieve is in the end a read operation on a socket fd.
 ```asm
 ssize_t recv(int sockfd, void *buf, size_t len, int flags);
 ```